wayneluke/vBulletin-6/Release/release_notes/vBulletin 6.0.5.md

 # vBulletin 6.0.5 Changes and Updates

-A preview release of vBulletin 6.0.5 is now available for testing by self-hosted (download) customers.
-Preview releases are not meant to be used on production servers.
+vBulletin 6.0.5 is now available for download by self-hosted (download) customers. vBulletin Cloud sites will be automatically updated in the upcoming weeks.

 ## Front End Changes